 Technology Economics and Health IT Policy Analysis

 RTI's technology economists and health IT analysts provide independent, interdisciplinary assessments of the role of innovation programs and new technologies in improving society's economic, public health, and environmental welfare.
 Our work supports clients by providing robust quantitative accountability measures, assessing policy alternatives, and offering IT integration support for technology programs at the interface of complex issues.
 Although our practice is characterized more by our diverse methodologies and breadth of experience than specific domain areas, recent clients such as AHRQ, NIST, CDC, DHS, and the Gates Foundation have engaged us for projects in the realms of health IT policy analysis, cyber security, biosurveillance systems implementation, technology investment programs, and technology implementation in developing countries.
 Generally, our focus is on helping to identify and plan ways to remove technical and market barriers to the development and adoption of new technologies.
-More information is available here.

-Led by Director Alex H. Kral, PhD, the Urban Health Program focuses on HIV/AIDS research, conducting epidemiological, behavioral, intervention, and evaluation studies with drug users, indigent, and homeless populations, gay men, and undocumented immigrant laborers.
+Our experts in urban and community-based health focus on HIV/AIDS research, conducting epidemiological, behavioral, intervention, and evaluation studies with drug users, indigent, and homeless populations, gay men, and undocumented immigrant laborers.
 Other efforts include research on illicit substance use, mental health problems, violence, infectious diseases, and health services.
 All research is community-based and aimed at improving the health and access to health services among marginalized urban populations through changes in health policy, implementation of proven interventions, and training.